architect/arc.codes/src/shared/en/aws/guides-upgrade.md

 }
 ```

-Of course the aws-sdk, and architect/functions and architect/data are still available should you wish to opt into richer functionality.
+Of course the `aws-sdk`, and `@architect/functions` and `@architect/data` are still available should you wish to opt into richer functionality.
 Session support is much more granular:

 ```javascript
 let arc = require('@architect/functions')